wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

-Fujiwara, et al.         Expires October 1, 2017                [Page 4]
+Fujiwara, et al.        Expires November 25, 2017               [Page 4]

-Internet-Draft              NSEC/NSEC3 usage                  March 2017
+Internet-Draft              NSEC/NSEC3 usage                    May 2017

    queried for name.
 In the first example above, if the (DNSSEC